awsdocs/aws-parallelcluster-user-guide/doc_source/spot.md

 The behavior of this interruption depends on the scheduler being used\.

 Slurm
+The job fails with a state code of `NODE_FAIL`, and the job is requeued \(unless `--no-requeue` was specified when the job was submitted\.\) If the node is a static node, it is replaced\.
+If the node is a dynamic node, the node is terminated and reset\.
-The job is terminated and given a state code of `NODE_FAIL`\.
-The compute instance is removed from the scheduler queue\.
+This behavior changed in AWS ParallelCluster version 2\.9\.0\.
+Earlier versions terminated the job with a state code of `NODE_FAIL` and the node was removed from the scheduler queue\.

 SGE
 The job is terminated\.
 If the job has enabled the rerun flag \(using either `qsub -r yes` or `qalter -r yes`\) or the queue has the `rerun` configuration set to `TRUE`, then the job is rescheduled\.
 The compute instance is removed from the scheduler queue\.
 This behavior comes from these SGE configuration parameters: